ronihcohen/Lumi/audiobook_to_text_sync_app_design.md

         }
         ```

-6.  **Client-side Implementation**:
+5.  **Client-side Implementation**:
-    *   When a user plays an audiobook, the client application fetches the audio file, the segmented ground-truth text (`segments.json`), and the final synchronization map (`sync.json`).
+    *   When a user plays an audiobook, the client application fetches the audio file, the segmented ground-truth text (`segments.json`), and the final synchronization map (`sync_map.json`).
     *   As the audio plays, the application monitors the `currentTime` of the audio player.
-    *   It uses this `currentTime` to look up which segment should be active by finding the segment in `sync.json` where `currentTime` is between `start` and `end`.
+    *   It uses this `currentTime` to look up which segment should be active by finding the segment in `sync_map.json` where `currentTime` is between `start` and `end`.
     *   The application then applies a highlight to the corresponding text segment on the screen.

-This detailed, multi-step process leverages the power of WhisperX for accurate timestamp generation and ensures that the final synchronization is correctly mapped to the original source text.
+This detailed, multi-step process leverages the power of `faster-whisper` for accurate timestamp generation and ensures that the final synchronization is correctly mapped to the original source text.

 ## 7. UI/UX